BlenderEnvironments/2_Texturing_Basics/README.md

 **In this video (objectives)…**

 1. Change pivot points for scaling and rotating a UV map
 2. Use snapping to align UV maps
-3. Use

 **After watching (learning outcomes)…**

-You will be able to align UV maps with each other and with the image with much more precision
+You will be able to align UV maps with each other and with the image with much more precision.

+### 17a Challenge: Pivot Points and Snapping UV Maps

+Michael presents the challenge solution to the previous lecture

 ### 18 Online Texture Sources